siran/writing/_posts/2024-01-19-how-to-do-nothing.md

 If you don't know where to start, this [YouTube playlist](https://www.youtube.com/playlist?list=PLqSpH4oFjwiIuSYw60NT429buU_DSlHIs) might be handy.

 ## It is OK
-Relax, close you eyes and do nothing for a while.
+Relax, close your eyes and do nothing for a while.

 Practice some [mindfulness](https://www.psychologytoday.com/us/basics/mindfulness); Practice some self-care.